Indian Medical Service: Ranks

-IMS officers were given formal military ranks for the first time in 1891, corresponding to those of their British Indian Army counterparts.
-The appointment of surgeon-general was upgraded to that of a major-general, with the title of surgeon major-general.
+Excepting the surgeon-general, IMS officers were given formal military ranks for the first time in 1891, corresponding to those of their British Indian Army counterparts; simultaneously, the appointment of surgeon-general was upgraded to the equivalent of a major-general.
 The rank of surgeon-lieutenant was also introduced in 1891.
-In 1895, the head of the service was named its director-general, holding the rank and appointment of a surgeon-general (surgeon major-general).
-IMS military ranks retained the prefix of "surgeon" until it was dropped in 1898.
+In 1896, the head of the service was named its director-general, with the title of surgeon-general (major-general).
+The other IMS military ranks retained the prefix of "surgeon" until it was dropped in 1898.
+From 28 May 1913, the director-general, while holding the title of surgeon-general, was made eligible for promotion to the rank of lieutenant-general with the approval of the Secretary of State for India.
+From 5 June 1918, the title of surgeon-general was dropped, with the director-general to have the rank and title of either major-general or lieutenant-general.